ad-si/awesome-sheet-music/README.md

 ## Websites

+- [ChordPro] - Simple text format for the notation of lyrics with chords.
 - [chromatik] \(commercial\) - Play along to sheet music of previously unreleased tunes.
 - [Clairnote] - Alternative music notation to ease reading and understanding.